 Transformational leaders inspire their team members because they expect the best from everyone, and they hold themselves accountable for their actions.
 They set clear goals, and they have good conflict-resolution skills.
 This leads to high productivity and engagement.

 However, leadership is not a given; often, you must adapt your approach to fit the situation.
 This is why it's useful to develop a thorough understanding of other leadership frameworks and styles; after all, the more approaches you're familiar with, the more flexible you can be and develop your own style.
 This style is an excellent idea as you empower people to be the best that they can be

 As well as understanding the frameworks that you can use to be a more effective leader, and knowing what it takes to be a transformational leader, it's also useful to learn about more general styles and the advantages and disadvantages of each one.

 Let's take a look at some other styles of leadership that are interesting, but don't fit with any of the frameworks above.

 If you interested in more styles of leadership

 It is good to bear in mind that, not all of these styles of leadership will have a positive effect on your team members, either in the short or long term.
 (See Dunham and Pierce's Leadership Model website for more on how your actions as a leader will affect your team.)

-Bureaucratic leaders follow rules rigorously, and ensure that their people follow procedures precisely.
-This is appropriate for work involving serious safety risks (such as working with machinery, with toxic substances, or at dangerous heights), or with large sums of money or in government type of setting.
+Bureaucratic leaders follow rules rigorously and ensure that their people follow procedures precisely.
+This is appropriate for work involving serious safety risks (such as working with machinery, with toxic substances, or at dangerous heights), with large sums of money or in a government type of setting.
 Bureaucratic leadership is also useful for managing employees who perform routine tasks.
 This style is much less effective in teams and organisations that rely on flexibility, creativity, or innovation.

 Finding This Article Useful?
 Please comment and share